andres20980/kasten-docs/docs/kanister.md

 Protecting Applications and
 Restoring Applications sections of this documentation.
 © Copyright 2017-2024, Kasten, Inc.
-### latest_kanister_resources.md
-## Kanister Project Resources
-- Kanister-Enabled Applications
-- Kanister Project Resources
-- Kanister Execution Hooks
-- Kanister Pod Override
--
-- Extending Veeam Kasten with Kanister
-The Kanister project is completely open and developed under the Apache License, Version 2.0.
-We encourage you to check out the following useful resources.
-- The Kanister Website
-- Kanister Documentation
-- The source code on GitHub
-© Copyright 2017-2024, Kasten, Inc.
-### latest_kanister_override.md
-## Kanister Pod Override
-- Kanister-Enabled Applications
-- Kanister Project Resources
-- Kanister Execution Hooks
-- Kanister Pod Override
-Configuring custom labels and annotations
-- Configuring custom labels and annotations
--
-- Extending Veeam Kasten with Kanister
-- Kanister Pod Override
-In some cases, there can be a requirement to override Kanister jobs pods specifications with custom values, such as tolerations for taints, nodeSelector, or serviceAccountName.
-This can serve a use-case when the pods need to be scheduled on a particular node, or use a ServiceAccount which provides limited access.
-Changing these values manually for Kanister Job pods will not be feasible.
-To handle specifying the custom pod override for all Kanister Pods, a ConfigMap named pod-spec-override must be created in the kasten-io namespace.
-Veeam Kasten will merge the specifications configured in pod-spec-override with other specifications set through Helm (such as Root CA) and apply the merged configuration to all Kanister Job Pods.
-Note
-imagePullSecrets and securityContext should not be set via pod-spec-override.
-If these configurations are set in this manner, Veeam Kasten will ignore them.
-When the helm option for providing a Root CA to Veeam Kasten (i.e., cacertconfigmap.name) is enabled, the Kanister Backup/Restore workflow will create a new ConfigMap, in the application namespace to provide the Root CA to the sidecar.
-This ConfigMap in the application namespace would be a copy of the Root CA ConfigMap residing in the Veeam Kasten namespace, which would be deleted at the end of the workflow.
-To override this, the Root CA ConfigMap can be created in the application namespace and the respective Volume and VolumeMounts in the pod-spec-override in kasten-io namespace.
-For example, the following ConfigMap defines a Pod Specification, which contains tolerations to node taints, and a nodeSelector.
-This ConfigMap now would be merged with all Kanister job Pod specifications.
-The Kanister restore job Pods would look like:
-### Configuring custom labels and annotations
-Kanister pods launched during Veeam Kasten operations can be configured with additional custom labels and annotations through Helm Values.
-Custom labels can be configured through Helm in following ways:
-- Providing the path to one or more YAML files during helm install or helm upgrade with the --values flag:
-kanisterPodCustomLabels: "key1=value1,key2=value2"
-kanisterPodCustomAnnotations: "key1=value1,key2=value2"
-- Modifying the resource values one at a time with the --set flag during helm install or helm upgrade:
---set=kanisterPodCustomLabels="key1=value1,key2=value2"
---set=kanisterPodCustomAnnotations="key1=value1,key2=value2"
-Providing the path to one or more YAML files during helm install or helm upgrade with the --values flag:
-Modifying the resource values one at a time with the --set flag during helm install or helm upgrade:
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_kanister_hooks.md
 ## Kanister Execution Hooks
 - Kanister-Enabled Applications